 The ability to process real-time data and perform analytics is also worth mentioning because it has a direct impact on what stocks to replenish and what to avoid.
 Demand forecasting is another feature of ERP that directly makes inventory management more efficient.
 As mentioned earlier, good inventory management would lead to efficient and profitable logistics.

 It would not be an exaggeration to say that everything about logistics boils down to transporting goods.
 Most of the decisions and strategies involved in the logistics department are about making transportation more efficient and profitable.
 Many challenges lie ahead on that road.

-Often, canceled orders incur a significant loss in logistics.
-Unpredictable delays could occur during transition, made worse due to poor communication.
+Often, cancelled orders incur a significant loss in logistics.
+Unpredictable delays could occur during the transition, made worse due to poor communication.
 A lot of this can be solved through ERP implementation.

 Real-time information gathering also aids greatly in communication.
 The central unit can always be in touch with the transportation units and any cause of delay could be resolved in a timely fashion.
 It is no wonder that companies employing ERP for logistics have seen a significant reduction in the cost of transport.

 Employee management is a challenge in any business with employees.
 However, in the logistics sector, employee management has become a bigger challenge compared to the rest.
 A report in 2014 suggested that 97 percent of the ground staff in the logistics sector leave within a quarter, depending on multiple factors.
 An acute shortage of staff can often lead to huge losses.